Close

 Charge

-Some Magic and Abilities may continue to be used after their per-life or per-refresh uses are consumed.
-These Magic and Abilities are denoted with the word “Charge” and a number after them.
-In order to gain an additional per-life or per-refresh use of a Charge Magic or Ability the Charge Incantation must be repeated in full the number of times indicated by number after Charge.
-For instance an Ability labeled ‘Charge x3’ requires three full repetitions of the Charge Incantation in order to be usable
+Some abilities may have their per-life or per-refresh uses restored after they are consumed.
+These abilities are denoted with the word “Charge” and a number after them.
+In order to gain an additional per-life or per-refresh use of a Chargeable ability the Charge Incantation must be repeated in full the number of times indicated by number after Charge.
+For instance an ability labeled ‘Charge x3' requires three full repetitions of the Charge Incantation in order to regain a use

-3. Charges for per-refresh Magic and Abilities carry between lives; a per-refresh Ability Charged on a previous life and not used can be used on the next life
+2. Charges for per-refresh abilities carry between lives; a per-refresh ability Charged on a previous life and not used can be used on the next life

-7. Only Magic and Abilities which may be Charged can benefit from Innate, Steal Life Essence, etc.
+4. Only abilities which may be Charged can benefit from Innate, Steal Life Essence, etc.

 Charge Incantation

-The Incantation (see Incantation for general rules about Incantations) that is used to Charge an ability.
-A single ‘Charge Incantation’ is repeating the following phrase:
+The Incantation that is used to Charge an ability.
+A single ‘Charge Incantation' is repeating the following phrase:

 “Out of battle I pause to rest,